Jutland, locals will tell you, is the real Denmark – home to the country’s best beaches, biggest amusement park, and most heartfelt welcome.

 Jutland, in fact, has everything, including Billund Airport, an international airport in western Denmark with direct routes all around Europe, including to Riga.

-Here are a few great reasons to visit this magical region already this summer.
+Here are a few great reasons to visit this magical region already this autumn.

 The magical world of LEGOLAND®